Home/ Blog / The Challenges of AI for Compliance: Global Trends

 Data Privacy and Generative AI

-The rise of generative AI (GenAI) has raised significant concerns about personal data usage, ownership, and protection.
-GenAI systems rely on vast datasets, often including personal and proprietary information, to generate human-like content.
+Generative AI has raised significant concerns about personal data usage, ownership, and protection.
+GenAI systems rely on vast datasets to generate human-like content.
 However, this poses privacy risks, primarily when AI models inadvertently process sensitive financial data or customer information.

 Regulatory bodies emphasize the need for data protection frameworks to address the challenges of artificial intelligence usage in regulatory compliance functions.
-Key requirements include:
+Key regulations stipulated that:

-- Data Ownership and Usage Rights: Financial institutions must ensure AI models comply with data sovereignty laws and obtain explicit consent before processing personal data.
+- Financial institutions ensure AI models comply with data sovereignty laws and obtain explicit consent before processing personal data.

-- Right to Correction and Deletion: Customers and institutions must have mechanisms to correct AI-generated errors or request deletion of AI-processed personal data, aligning with GDPR and similar regulations.
+- Customers and institutions have mechanisms to correct AI-generated errors or request deletion of AI-processed personal data.

-- Secure Model Training Practices: Regulators encourage artificial intelligence models to use synthetic or anonymized data instead of accurate personal data to mitigate privacy risks.
+- Artificial intelligence models use synthetic or anonymized data instead of accurate personal data to mitigate privacy risks.

 Proportionality and Risk-Based Approaches

 Regulators are adopting proportionality and risk-based approaches to ensure AI regulations are tailored to the risk level of specific applications.
-Instead of one-size-fits-all AI compliance rules, regulators differentiate between low-risk and high-risk AI use cases.
+Instead of one-size-fits-all AI compliance rules, regulators differentiate between low and high-risk use cases:

 Sustainability and Intellectual Property

-To mitigate these issues, regulatory frameworks now encourage:
+To mitigate these issues, regulatory frameworks now encourage and expect:

-- Energy-efficient AI practices: AI providers are expected to disclose their carbon footprint and use green AI solutions to optimize energy consumption.
+- AI providers to disclose their carbon footprint and use green AI solutions to optimize energy consumption.

-- Intellectual property compliance: Organizations must ensure GenAI models do not infringe on copyrights, requiring transparency in data sourcing, licensing, and attribution.
+- Organizations to ensure GenAI models do not infringe on copyrights, requiring transparency in data sourcing, licensing, and attribution.

-- AI transparency and ethical data use: Financial institutions must document AI models’ training data sources and verify compliance with IP laws to prevent copyright disputes.
+- Financial institutions to document AI models’ training data sources and verify compliance with IP laws to prevent copyright disputes.

 Implementing AI-Powered RCM Tool for Streamlined Process

 As AI regulations continue to evolve, financial institutions need robust solutions to track, assess, and implement regulatory changes effectively.
-Regulatory Change Management (RCM) tools help organizations stay ahead of regulatory updates, ensuring that regulatory compliance processes align with new and emerging global standards.
+Regulatory Change Management (RCM) tools help organizations stay ahead of regulatory updates.

 Keeping up with evolving AI governance and regulatory requirements can be overwhelming without a structured approach.
 By leveraging automated insights and risk-based assessments, financial institutions can enhance compliance efficiency and reduce operational complexity.